 Going uphill was fine.
-However, you had to lean back on the downhill sections to make sure you didn't slip.
+However, you had to lean back on the downhill sections to ensure you didn't slip.

-One of the things I noticed was some dogs leaned heavy to the left side, while others leaned right.
+I noticed that some dogs leaned heavily to the left side while others leaned right.

 Dogs, it turns out, can be left and right-handed (pawed?) just like humans.

-I imagine it's essential to take these tendencies into account when putting together a team of dogs to pull a sled.
+I imagine it's essential to consider these tendencies when putting together a team of dogs to pull a sled.

-When I unclipped a husky from my belt to allow someone else to give husky trekking a try, it was an instant physical release.
+It was an instant physical release when I unclipped a husky from my belt to allow someone else to give husky trekking a try.

-It was only after you unhooked them that you got a sense of how much force they're exerting.
+Only after you unhooked them did you see how much force they exerted.

-Of course, instruction is provided, but you have the opportunity to take the reigns for a few hours (or days, if an overnight trip is of interest).
+Of course, instruction is provided, but you can take the reigns for a few hours (or days if a longer trip is of interest).

 Lunch with the Huskies

-The experience only got better after we wrapped up our walk in the woods.
+The experience only improved after we wrapped up our husky hiking in the woods.

-They were running around at full speed, panting, sniffing, peeing, and doing anything but standing still for pictures.
+They ran full speed, panting, sniffing, peeing, and doing anything but standing still for pictures.

-I took a break from trying to snap photos when we were offered organic vegetable soup cooked over an open fire.
+I took a break from trying to snap photos when we were offered hot drinks and organic vegetable soup cooked over an open fire.
 It felt appropriate, given the cool autumn weather.

-After the soup, I discovered the secret to snapping photos of Siberian and Alaskan huskies — camp out next to the water bowl.
+After the soup, I discovered the secret to snapping photos of Siberian huskies — camp out next to the water bowl.

-Planning a trip to northern Sweden?
-If you schedule any time at all in Västerbotten, I highly recommend including these dogs in your agenda.
+Are you planning a trip to northern Sweden?
+If you schedule time in Västerbotten, I highly recommend including these dogs in your agenda.

-Husky trekking and dog sledding under the northern lights in winter months with Spruce Island Husky can be booked through Granö Beckasin lodge.
+Husky trekking during the warmer months and dog sledding under the northern lights in winter months with Spruce Island Husky can be booked through Granö Beckasin lodge.

-To keep up with these adorable furballs, join me in following them on Instagram.
+To keep up with these adorable furballs, follow them on Instagram.

 My tour of Västerbotten was arranged in partnership with the Adventure Travel Trade Association, Visit Västerbotten, and Granö Beckasin as part of my attendance at the 2019 Adventure Travel World Summit.